ilyes4j/gwt-modular-webapp-archetype/README.md

 Extra Parameter|Default|Description
 :-|:-:|:-
-javaversion| 1.7 | Can be **1.6** or **1.7**, any other value can lead to an undefined behavior.
+javaversion| 1.7 | Can be **1.6** or **1.7**, any other value can lead to an unexpected behavior.
 The chosen value must match the JDK setup for your Eclipse workspace to avoid unpleasant warnings about JDK mismatch. tomcatport| 8080 | When running multiple tomcat instances at the same time, please set **tomcatport** to an available port.

 Congratulations, you have successfully generated your project using Eclipse !